Sunday, December 31, 2017

 Here is an encore, from April 2010:

-Shortly after I read the heartfelt and bittersweet memoir, "The Awakener," I contacted Helen Weaver.
+Shortly after I read the heartfelt and bittersweet memoir, "The Awakener," I connected with Helen Weaver.
 I was enthralled with her memories of her love affair with Jack Kerouac.
 We began to communicate in E-mails... and today, I am happy to call Helen my friend.

 Helen met Jack Kerouac in November 1956, when at 7:00 on a Sunday morning he arrived with Allen Ginsberg at her apartment in 307 West 11th Street.
 This is a photo of that building that I took after I read the book.
 Helen was delighted with the photo, and she told me her window can be seen on the left, right behind the blue balloon hanging from a branch of that tree.